jeyu54217/Notes/Python/Basic_Concept.md

 x[0] = "change me!" # TypeError: 'tuple' object does not support item assignment
 ```
 # Tuple
-faster than lists
+1. ligh-weight lists : faster and safer than lists
-safer
-Valid keys in a dictionary ex .items()
+2. Valid keys in a dictionary ex .items()
-2 methods
-.count() Returns the number of times a value appears in a tuple
+3. Only 2 Methods :
+   1).  .count(),
 # Set

 1. Sets do not have duplicate values